 \subsection{Evaluation Protocol}

 The GREW dataset is divided into 3 parts: a \texttt{train} set with 20,000 identities and 102,887 sequences, a \texttt{val} set with 345 identities and 1,784 sequences, a \texttt{test} set with 6,000 identities and 24,000 sequences.
 Identities in 3 sets are captured in different cameras.
-Each subject in \texttt{test} set has 4 sequences, 2 for probe while 2 for gallery.
+Each subject in \texttt{test} set has 4 sequences, 2 for probe and 2 for gallery.
 Besides, there is a distractor set with 233,857 sequences.
 Detailed statistics of the splits are presented in Table \ref{table:statistics_splits}.

 As shown in Figure \ref{fig:pipeline}, in the inference stage, recognizing gait in the wild firstly detects the subject from raw videos.
-Then the segmentation or pose estimation module is performed to obtain gait input.
+Then, the segmentation or pose estimation module is performed to obtain gait input.
 Gait recognition is always a 1:N searching process, which aims to retrieve the same person from the gallery given a probe subject.
-When evaluated on \texttt{test} set, gait probe and gallery are all paired.
-When evaluated on a certain attribute, a subset of probe (sequences with the corresponding attribute) is chosen to perform gait recognition.
-We adopt prevailing Rank-$k$ as the evaluation metric, which denotes the possibility to locate at least one true positive in the top-$k$ ranks.
+When evaluated on the \texttt{test} set, the gait probe and gallery are all paired.
+When evaluated on a certain attribute, a subset of probes (sequences with the corresponding attribute) are chosen to perform gait recognition.
+We adopt prevailing Rank-$k$ as the evaluation metric, which denotes the possibility of locating at least one true positive in the top-$k$ ranks.